WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Apps/Lifecycle_Events/index.md

 * `void OnUpdate(Version newVersion, out bool approveUpdate)`

-The `OnUpdate` method is called when Meadow is going to attempt an over-the-air (OTA) app update.
+The `OnUpdate` method is called when Meadow is going to attempt an over-the-air (OtA) app update.

 ### `OnUpdateComplete`

 * `void OnUpdateComplete(Version oldVersion, out bool rollbackUpdate)`

-The `OnUpdateComplete` method is called after Meadow has completed an over-the-air (OTA) app update. -->
+The `OnUpdateComplete` method is called after Meadow has completed an over-the-air (OtA) app update. -->